Gebel Adda: History of research

 Nineteenth-century European travelers described the prominent rocky hill and the ruins of the former city next to the village of Abahuda.
 Anton von Prokesch-Osten counted seventy small burial mounds made of stones and clay bricks in the sand hollows at the foot of the mountain, believed by the locals to be the tombs of Islamic martyrs (saints) who died in the conquest of the Christian settlement.
 Prokesch-Osten took the site to be Roman.
 He also visited the "Felsengrab von Abahuda" ("rock tomb of Abahuda") — the pharaonic temple later converted into a church — on the mountainside, devoting a paragraph to it in his travelogue.
 During his stay in 1906, Arthur Weigall also dated the graves with subterranean vaulted chambers to the Fatimid period (tenth–twelfth centuries CE).

-In 1932–33, Ugo Monneret de Villard carried out excavations in Lower Nubia on behalf of the Egyptian antiquities authority and with the support of the Italian Ministry of Foreign Affairs.
+In 1932–1933, Ugo Monneret de Villard carried out excavations in Lower Nubia on behalf of the Egyptian antiquities authority and with the support of the Italian Ministry of Foreign Affairs.
 He wrote the first detailed report about the fortress and the tombs.
-Monneret, who was mainly interested in the remains of the Christian Middle Ages, uncovered three church buildings to the south of the fortress hill.
+Monneret, who was mainly interested in the remains of the Middle Ages, uncovered three church buildings to the south of the fortress hill.

 In 1959, Mustafa el-Amir began the first systematic excavations as leader of an expedition from the University of Alexandria.
 In a three-month campaign they uncovered a large part of the Christian cemetery (Cemetery 2), as well as six large burial mounds from the X-Group period (Cemetery 1), some late Christian-period dwellings on the hill, and the church already examined by Monneret (Church 1).
 The excavations led by Nicholas B. Millet on behalf of the American Research Center built on this.
 Their most extensive work was carried out in four campaigns from 1962 to 1965 between December and April.